 Supplies Needed

-Spray Bottle | To mix and spray ingredients |
+Spray Bottle To mix and spray ingredients

-White Vinegar | To eliminate uric acid and ammonia in urine |
+White Vinegar To eliminate uric acid and ammonia in urine

-Laundry Detergent | To break down odors |
+Laundry Detergent Break down odors

-Paper Towels | To soak up wetness |
+Paper Towels To soak up wetness

-Baking Soda | To eliminate odor |
+Baking Soda Eliminates odor

 What Is Memory Foam?

-Memory foam is a polyurethane material that is designed to contour the body, providing optimal firmness and softness where it counts.1 It’s a popular choice in mattresses because of its support capabilities—people swear by its joint and pressure point relief.
-It has wonderful impact absorption, so any movements are muffled so as not to disturb a sleeping partner.
+It has wonderful impact absorption, so any movements are muffled not to disturb a sleeping partner.
 Many memory foam mattresses also have excellent temperature control, and they are hypoallergenic.

 You can buy a complete memory foam mattress that supports your body’s movements and curves.
-Or you can buy a topper that fits over your current mattress, providing an added layer of comfort.
-Manufacturers also make memory foam pillows for neck comfort.
-You have already been introduced to the fantastic sleep you can expect on a memory foam mattress or pillow.
+Or you can buy a topper that fits over the top of your mattress, providing an added layer of comfort.
+They also make memory foam pillows for neck comfort.

-Memory foam has equal comfort for pups and humans alike, so it’s a good material for dog beds too.
-But if your pup had an accident, getting your (or their) comfort zone clean is super important, so let’s get cracking.
+So, if your pup had an accident, getting your comfort zone clean is super important, so let’s get cracking.

 Cleaning Difficulty

-Memory foam can easily degrade with wetness, so it’s important to use as little liquid as possible and make sure it dries quickly and thoroughly.
-Soaking up the urine is the most crucial step since moisture can damage the material.
 Memory foam is highly absorbent, able to soak up a massive amount of liquid in just a short time.
 So, time is of the essence when it comes to eradicating the urine.

-If memory foam stays wet, it can rapidly develop mildew and mold.
-So, there can be a lot happening under the surface.
-This cleaning method involves a tiny amount of liquid but a lot of blotting, so get your scrap towels ready to transfer the liquid.
+Our cleaning method involves a tiny amount of liquid, but a lot of blotting, so get your scrap towels ready to transfer the liquid.

-How to Clean Dog Urine From Memory Foam
+How to Clean the Memory Foam

 1. Take all bedding off the bed.

 Once you remove the bedding, you will have direct access to the mattress.
-Act fast!
+Act fast.

 2. Soak up as much wetness as possible.